Launch special: 50% off Pro monthly with code LAUNCH50 Upgrade now

 Is Chinilla really free?

 Yes.
-Free tier: 3 cloud projects, full simulation, all 7 components, all 12 behaviors, all 16 templates, PNG/SVG/Python/spec export, and 1 AI-generated design via the wizard.
+Free tier: 3 cloud projects, full simulation, all 7 components, all 12 behaviors, all 16 templates, PNG/SVG/Mermaid/spec export, and 1 AI-generated design via the wizard.
 Pro is $15/month and adds 500 AI credits, GitHub repo-to-diagram, animated GIF export, unlimited projects, learning modules, and stability scoring with Monte Carlo runs.
 Pricing →

 Does it work on mobile?